eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 FEOL processing, front-end-of-line processing, or front-end surface engineering
++ Notes:
+	- 1st portion of the semiconductor manufacturing process
-+ form/create the transistors directly in the silicon
+		* form/create the devices (such as transistors, capacitors, resistors, ...) directly in the silicon as patterns
+			+ or, patterned in the semiconductor
+		* from the patterning of devices on the semiconductor wafer till the deposition of metal interconnection layers (not including the 1st metal layer deposition)
 + optional step for advanced technology nodes:
 	- straining step to deposit silicon variant, such as silicon-germanium (SiGe)
 + epitaxy